 The American Organization of Nurse Executives (AONE) outlines Nurse Executive Competencies that establish best practices for contemporary nurse administrators.
 The framework builds on the 2004 Healthcare Leadership Alliance Model, which lays the foundation for leaders in health care.

-The following four highlights give a brief overview of some of the AONE competencies.
+The following 4 highlights give a brief overview of some of the AONE competencies.

-Nurse leaders hold themselves and their charges accountable for mutually held professional responsibilities.
+- Workplace Professional and Personal Accountability: Nurse leaders hold themselves and their charges accountable for mutually held professional responsibilities.
 Within the context of the nursing community, nurse leaders contribute to the advancement of their profession and relevant associations.
 They also encourage nurse practitioners to participate in health care associations.
-Ethics are another important factor related to professional and personal accountability.
+Ethics is another important factor related to professional and personal accountability.
 Finally, nurse leaders advocate for the population’s health interests, especially underserved groups.

 The Practice Moving Forward